ethberlinzwei/KnowledgeBase/resources/algorand.md

 The bounty will require a team of at least one.
 To get started, please stop by the Algorand table and say hello to the team.

--   Feel free to use the [Hackathon Lab Exercise](https://github.com/algorand-devrel/hackathon)to get started with all of the Algorand developer tools, which includes step by step instructions for: [Getting Started](https://developer.algorand.org/), Private Network, Goal command line, AlgoExplorer, [SDKs](https://developer.algorand.org/docs/using-sdks-and-rest-apis) and Resources.
+-   Feel free to use the [Hackathon Lab Exercise](https://github.com/algorand-devrel/hackathon) to get started with all of the Algorand developer tools, which includes step by step instructions for: [Getting Started](https://developer.algorand.org/), Private Network, Goal command line, AlgoExplorer, [SDKs](https://developer.algorand.org/docs/using-sdks-and-rest-apis) and Resources.
     -   you can also refer to any of the relevant SDK's either through our developer documentation or through [github](https://github.com/algorand)
 -   Feel free to communicate and ask questions with others in the community on [gitter](https://gitter.im/algorand-ethzweihack/community) or on [discord](https://discord.gg/SqNRnw7)
 -   Use any of the dev tools provided and leverage our SDKs and APIs to create a unique application on Algorand!